 Our brains contain billions of nerve cells.
 These cells are arranged in patterns that control all our functions — thoughts, feelings, actions, sensations, and movements.

-In effect, a brain is the sum of its parts, each with a specific function, but every part works harmoniously to allow us to perform.
+In effect, a brain is the sum of its parts, each with a specific function, but with every part working harmoniously to allow us to perform.
 This system of nerves is connected throughout our bodies, making communication to the brain fast and precise.
-This is why, when you touch a hot stove or step on a sharp object, your hand or foot leaps back immediately.
+This is why, when you touch a hot stove or step on a sharp object, your hand or foot snaps back immediately.

 Brains are divided into four lobes: frontal, temporal, occipital, and parietal.
 Each handles a different function, whether that be sensory output or memory storage.